HIV Test Types: What are the common Ones?

-There are different types of HIV Tests.
-Each test type is looking for a different markers for HIV.
-HIV antibody tests look for the presence of antibodies in the blood of the person.
-While antigen tests , each one of them looks for a specific HIV antigen.
-An RNA test looks for the genetic material of the virus.
+There are different types of HIV Tests, each type is looking for a different marker.
+Antibody tests look for the presence of antibodies in the blood of the person.
+While antigen tests, looks for a specific HIV antigen.
+RNA test looks for the genetic material of the virus.

 1- HIV Antibody Test

 HIV Antibody Test is the most commonly used of all HIV Tests, because it is the most affordable and also available in all laboratories.
-To Have an accurate result with HIV Antibody Test , you need to undergo for testing after 90 days from exposure (window period of HIV Antibody test).
+For an accurate result with the HIV Antibody Test, you need to undergo testing after 90 days from exposure.
+This is referred to as the window period of the HIV Antibody test.
 That is why Antibody test is not recommended, while Combo test is a better option.

 There are several generations, the most recent of which is the third generation.
 Even it is available and cheap, but takes up to 90 days to detect accurately the infection.
 There is a new test called 4th generation.
 It is a combination of Antibodies and Antigen p24 detection. $th generation test can detect the infection earlier.